rene78/BitcoinMythBusters/README.md

 # Contribute

 You can add or edit questions and answers by clicking the *Edit on GitHub* button on top of the page.
-If you add a new Critic & Rebuttal make sure to copy a previous question in order to have consistent formatting.
+If you add a new Critique & Rebuttal make sure to copy a previous C&R in order to have consistent formatting.